unrealwork/atsd-use-cases/how-to/shared/import-scheduled-sql-query.md

 ![](./images/sched-sql.png)

-A scheduled SQL query is executed by the database on schedule.
-When the query is executed, it can be configured to generate files on the local file system, to send a report via email, or to produce calculated metrics and store them in the database.
+A Scheduled SQL Query is executed by the database on a schedule.
+Before the query is executed,configure it to generate files on the local file system, send a report via email, or produce calculated metrics and store the results in the database.

-Follow this process to add a new schedule SQL query to your local ATSD instance.
+Follow this process to add a new Scheduled SQL Query to your local ATSD instance.

 1. Expand the **SQL** menu and select **Scheduled Queries**.